Target Connections

 The batch size can be changed to make the inserts stored in bigger or smaller packages before being sent to the database.

-Because the characteristics of a parallel Apache Spark architecture, it can’t guarantee that all inserts will be made in the same transaction.
+Because of the characteristics of a parallel Apache Spark architecture, it can’t guarantee that all inserts will be made in the same transaction.

 Each table will require a new transaction, and it could be performed with 1 or more executors.
 Each executor will use its own transaction across the cluster.